truth table: Binary Operations 3

 REFACTOR: make it better

-• I add the second case - when the first input is True and the second input is False to test_material_non_implication in test_binary.py
+• I add an assertion for the second case, which is when the first input is True and the second input is False to test_material_non_implication in test_binary.py

 101 def test_material_non_implication(self):